-When you are outside of school, you are still a member of the middle school community.
-You are a representative of your school, so please act in a way that will make others think well of our schools.
+When you are outside of school, you are still a member of the Gibbs School community.
+You are a representative of our school, so please act in a way that will make others think well of our school.
 Be concerned about your safety and the safety of fellow students to and from school.
 Please know you will be held accountable and may be subject to discipline for your behavior outside of school or school related events if that behavior is serious in nature and causes substantial disruption in the school environment.

-Citizenship Code
+Citizenship Code: Being an Upstander